US flies nuclear-capable bombers in new show of force against North Korea - ExBulletin

 US flies nuclear-capable bombers in new show of force against North Korea

-SEOUL, South Korea (AP) The United States sent nuclear-capable bombers to the Korean Peninsula on Friday in its latest show of force against North Korea, days after the North held anti-American rallies massive in its capital.
+SEOUL, South Korea — The United States sent nuclear-capable bombers to the Korean Peninsula on Friday in its latest show of force against North Korea, days after the North staged massive anti-American rallies in its capital.

 The long-range B-52 bombers participated in joint aerial exercises with other US and South Korean fighter jets over the peninsula, South Korea’s Defense Ministry said in a statement.
 The bomber flyby is the latest in a series of temporary US deployments of strategic assets to South Korea in response to North Korea’s efforts to expand its nuclear arsenal.